 How Does Site Speed Affect My Rankings?

 If you’re looking for a way to improve your website, have you thought about improving its speed?
-Site speed is one of the last things that website owners think of when they’re working on their SEO, but speed actually affects your ranking in search more than you might expect.
+Site speed is one of the last things that website owners think of when they’re working on their SEO, but speed is a critical part of technical SEO and actually affects your ranking in search more than you might expect.
 In fact, if you have a slow site, it could be holding you back from hitting #1!